wafaehamdaoui/Student_management-app/index.md

  To login as a Teacher you can full name as username and ID as password ( After adding new Teacher ).

+ Before register a student or a teacher please add his or her image in the resources file and named it with the full name of the teacher or the student.

  I hope you like the system and be useful for you.

  > Happy Recording !!